Updated September 2, 2020

 Permission of the landowners is granted for use of the trail as a footpath only, i.e. no motorized vehicles.
-In addition, there are many sections where even cycling and horseback riding are not appropriate.
+In addition, there are many sections where even cycling and horseback riding are not appropriate or safe.
 We hope to publish more specific details in the future.

-Note: Most of the GART is suitable for snowmobiling and horseback riding, excluding the section west of Highway 21, and the Menesetung Bridge.
+Note: Most of the GART is suitable for snowmobiling for those with valid permits, and horseback riding, excluding the section west of Highway 21, and the Menesetung Bridge.

 How do I earn an End-to-End badge?